 Maternal, Child, Reproductive and Sexual Health (MCRSH) is a key to the long‐term health of individuals, families, communities and societies.
 Many adverse yet preventable reproductive and sexual health outcomes—such as unintended pregnancies, maternal and infant mortality, STIs, gender‐ related violence and others—are still the leading causes of illness and death for children and women of childbearing age worldwide.
 Although mortality in these groups is declining overall, some resource‐poor regions of the world still face significant burdens and many children and women do not live in environments where they can achieve their full potential.

-The MCRSH specialization is designed to provide MPH and PhD students with a theoretical understanding of the social and historical frameworks that shape related health outcomes across the life‐span, as well as a foundation for research and programmatic activities in maternal, child, reproductive and sexual health.
+The MCRSH specialization is designed to provide MPH (in-person or hybrid students only) and PhD students with a theoretical understanding of the social and historical frameworks that shape related health outcomes across the life‐span, as well as a foundation for research and programmatic activities in maternal, child, reproductive and sexual health.
 The curriculum embraces a holistic approach to sexual and reproductive health that recognizes the diversity of human sexual expression, relationships and family structures; promotes informed, healthy, respectful and responsible choices, free from coercion; and supports increased access to effective preventive, screening, treatment, and support services.

 MCRSH Activity/Event Form for 0 credit requirement – For current MCRSH students only (not including CHASS)